Zoldyako/Zoldyako-Krita-Themes/README.md

 - Then go to Settings > Themes > Chose your theme!
 - I recomend you to delete the themes you don't want

+**I'm not a fan of how Krita themes look by default, so I made some themes :P.**
+Now we have a total of 8 accent colors for each themes + the 3 themes based on ClipStudio Colors

+### Themes
+- Bright
+- Dark
+- Darker
+- Goth
+- Neutral
+- ClipStudio
+### Accent Colors
+- Blue
+- Green
+- Light Grey
+- Orange
+- Pink
+- Purple
+- Red
+- Yellow

 # Themes Showcase